 I love all kinds of sandwiches and thankfully there are so many plant-based ways to create a delicious sandwich.
 From simple sandwiches like peanut butter and jelly to more exciting combinations like lentil sloppy joes or buffalo chickpea salad, the possibilities are numerous!

 But one of my favorite types of sandwiches are burgers... veggie burgers! (and we ate TONS of the best veggie burgers in Budapest!)

 They're so hearty and filling and depending on what condiments you use, they can take a number of different forms.
 While I've always loved ketchup and mustard since I was little, I've grown to love veggies and hummus on my burgers, especially this Cilantro Chickpea Veggie Burger!

-One thing Brett really misses about the states is being able to eat a burger.
-While I know I could buy meat here, the way its sold (hanging on hooks in the open air) still grosses me out so I’ve still yet to buy and prepare meat for Brett.
-Thankfully the produce is abundant here so I’ve been able to whip up some veggie burgers that both Brett and I to enjoy.
-We can dress them up however we please, giving us completely different flavor profiles, yet we still feel like we’re eating the same meal.
+One thing Brett really misses about the States is being able to eat a burger.
+While I know I could buy meat here in China, the way its sold (hanging on hooks in the open air) still grosses me out so I've still yet to buy and prepare meat for Brett.
+Thankfully the produce is abundant here in China so I've been able to whip up some veggie burgers that both Brett and I to enjoy.
+We can dress them up however we please, giving us completely different flavor profiles, yet we still feel like we're eating the same meal.

 - 1 teaspoon cumin